dannythehat/jobbuddy/README.md

   - AI-powered application content generation
   - Cover letter variations and optimization
   - **NEW**: Email response classification and data extraction
+  - **NEW**: AI-powered email response generation
-- ✅ File Processing
+- ✅ External Integrations
-  - Multer file upload middleware
+  - **NEW**: Google Calendar API integration
+  - **NEW**: OAuth authentication for calendar access
-  - PDF text extraction
+  - **NEW**: Meeting URL extraction and parsing
-  - File validation and security
+  - File upload and processing
-  - **NEW**: Certificate file upload and management
+  - PDF text extraction and validation
 - ✅ n8n workflow templates
   - CV parsing workflow with OpenAI integration
   - Job scraping workflow for LinkedIn